< Back to results

 • Flying Operations Unit (FOU)

-UNSW’s exclusive Flying Operations Unit is based at Bankstown Airport and operates a suite of aircraft, including Diamond DA40 and Piper PA44 training aeroplanes, along with state-of-the-art flight simulators and training equipment.
+UNSW’s exclusive Flying Operations Unit is based at Bankstown Airport and operates a suite of aircraft, including Diamond DA40 and Piper PA44 training airplanes, along with state-of-the-art flight simulators and training equipment.
 Our ground and flying instructors are meticulously selected to deliver the highest quality training to UNSW students.
 During your flight training, you’ll develop the necessary discipline to succeed in your career as a pilot and form life-long friendships along the way.

 Why study this degree at UNSW?